ThomasVallee/FlutterBestPractices/README.md

 # Flutter Best Practices & Must Do's

 When working on an internal flutter project, please refer to this document.
-Failure to follow some of the instructions in this file can lead to a rejected PR (pull request) / a refractor request.
+Failure to follow some of the instructions in this file can lead to a rejected PR (pull request) / a refactor request.

 *Created & Maintained by Thomas Vallee & Micah Meadows*